davidgundry/MathsForCS/_course/modular-arithmetic/cyphers.md

     E(x) = (ax + b) mod m

-Write a function in Python that takes a string, and values for `a` and `b` and returns an encrypted string using the affine cypher.
+Write a function in Java that takes a string, and values for `a` and `b` and returns an encrypted string using the affine cypher.
 Leave any letter not in `[a-zA-Z]` untouched.

-Look at the Python example above for an example of how to convert characters in a string to numerical values.
+Look at the Java example above for an example of how to convert characters in a string to numerical values.

 ---